eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 }
 ```

+The Xtext Statemachine example contains a more sophisticated implementation of the new file wizard.

 ## Code Mining

 Code Mining shows inline annotations in the text editor that are not part of the text itself, but derived from its contents.
 It can be very helpful to leverage code minings for example to show inferred types, parameter names for literals and other kind of meta information.

 Code minings come in two flavors: "header annotations" are printed in a separate line above the mined text, "inline annotations" are shown in-line.
 The following screenshot shows both flavors: